 Place chopped beeswax and oils in a small pot or glass Pyrex measuring cup and gently heat in the top of a double boiler until the beeswax has melted.
 Once melted, remove from the stove top and stir in the essential oils and Vitamin E oil.
 Immediately pour the mixture into lip balm containers.
 Allow your balm to cool completely before capping the containers.
 Makes enough to fill 10 lip balm tubes or three 1/2 oz tins.
 Enjoy!

 Keep in mind that you can substitute several of the ingredients and really make it your own!
 For example, use mango butter instead of cocoa butter, or mix and match the organic essential oils to achieve the scent that you enjoy!
-Mountain Rose Herbs is the best resource for ingredients as well as containers for your creation!
+Mountain Rose Herbs is also a great resource for ingredients as well as containers for your creation!
 (Shipping can be a little slow though, so order early!)